marziamostafa/redux-basic/README.md

 1. make the videoSlice
 2. export the reducer from videoSlice
+3. export the function creators
+4. create the store with feature name
-3. import the reducer and add it in the store after
+5. import the reducer and add it in the store
+6. export  store

 ## subscribe to the store